Required Health Forms

 - Proof of three Hepatitis B vaccines if enrolled in 12 or more credits

 - Proof of current Meningococcal Meningitis A,C,Y, & W-135 vaccination if planning to live in campus housing

 - Completion of the Information on Meningococcal Disease and Vaccination Form

 - Immunization Record for Healthcare Provider (all students)

-- Physical Examination Form (required for all CLA students within one year of starting class; optional for Graduate, Theology and CUE students)
+- Physical Examination Form ( required for all CLA and INTO Students, optional for CUE, Graduate, Theology and Summer Only Students.)

 - Parent/Guardian Authorization for Treatment Under 18 (only for students who will not be 18 years old on arrival day)

 - TB High Risk Assessment Questionnaire (if needed)

 International students who are enrolled in a short-term program must be compliant prior to their arrival on campus.
 If they are not compliant when they arrive, they may not attend classes nor may they reside on campus.
 It is the responsibility of the Admissions Office of the school in the programs of which these students are participating to instruct students about this policy, to provide Health Services with the required forms, and to alert non compliant students in a timely way.

 Students who take a leave-of-absence longer than one year are required to update their medical records.
 When a student falls into a high risk group, or has traveled or lived in a high risk country during the leave-of-absence, the returning student is required to have a TB test at the time of their reentry to campus.
 Students who are continuously enrolled are not required to resubmit their health forms.